 Hughes argues that the mythic Shakespeare was obsessed by the myth of Venus and Adonis, which was imprinted on his mind early in his career.
 “In one sense, the imprinting is irreversible and final: it cannot be superseded or truly abandoned — it can only evolve.
 In Emily Dickinson’s words: ‘The soul selects her own society/Then shuts the door.’”20

-When I began the chapter on the Sonnets, I was curious to see if Hughes’ thoughts agreed with the Prince Tudor Theory and the Monument Theory.
-I found that Hughes agrees with the Monument Theory that there’s a connection between Venus and the Dark Lady: “There is a... real subjective link between Shakespeare’s attitude to the woman in Sonnets 127 to 154 [i.e., to the Dark Lady] and the attitude of Adonis to Venus [in Venus and Adonis].”21 According to the Monument Theory, the Dark Lady is Queen Elizabeth, and Venus is also Queen Elizabeth, hence it’s not surprising that there’s a “real subjective link” between the Dark Lady and Venus.
+Discussing the Sonnets, Hughes argues that there’s a connection between Venus and the Dark Lady: “There is a... real subjective link between Shakespeare’s attitude to the woman in Sonnets 127 to 154 [i.e., to the Dark Lady] and the attitude of Adonis to Venus [in Venus and Adonis].”21

 Hughes perceives that the Sonnets are driven by subjective forces: “He is not wanting to make a poetic artifact.
 The poetry is in the urgency of that need to make himself understood.”23

-Hughes is also puzzled by the love that the poet expresses for Southampton:
+Hughes is puzzled by the love that the poet expresses for Southampton:

 |A modern reader of the Sonnets will naturally ask how far this extravagant declaration of love is a literary convention.
 If the poet’s love is serious, how can he be so unselfconscious about it, unless the poems were written as absolutely private love letters?
 Again, since we know that at least some of them were passed around among his ‘private friends’, and since he was aware that ‘mocking’ comments might be made, damaging to his noble recipient, how could he go on being so unguarded?25|